-- Provide access from the B2114 London Road. - Extend the 30mph speed limit northwards (to be discussed with the Highways Authority). - Provide a pedestrian access in the south-east corner of the site where there is an existing gateway. - Retain the existing rural character of London Road. - Take a landscape-led approach to development - Undertake a LVIA to inform an appropriate layout, design and landscaping to conserve and enhance the High Weald AONB. - Take into account the objectives of the High Weald AONB Management Plan, the High Weald Housing Design Guide and the Colour Study.

-- The design and layout of the site should reflect a transition from the built environment to the rural countryside. - The design and layout of the site should reflect the rural character of the settlement and avoid being too urban or suburban. - Careful design to take into account and mitigate any impacts from noise and air quality from the A23. - Retain the character of Hyde Lodge and its gardens. - Retain and enhance mature trees/ hedgerows on site boundaries and the tree belt in the west of the site. - Upgrade bus stop infrastructure, for example, bus shelter and real time information.
+- Provide access from London Road. - Extend the 30mph speed limit northwards (to be discussed with the Highways Authority). - Undertake a LVIA to inform an appropriate layout, design and landscaping to conserve and enhance the High Weald AONB. - Careful design to take into account and mitigate any impacts from noise and air quality from the A23. - Retain and enhance mature trees/ hedgerows on site boundaries. - Upgrade bus stop infrastructure, for example, bus shelter and real time information.

-DPH29: Gypsies, Travellers and Travelling Showpeople
+DPH33: Gypsies, Travellers and Travelling Showpeople

-Policy: Strategic Review Status: Major Update
+Policy:StrategicReview Status:Major UpStrategic Objectives:12 - Supp

-Strategic Objectives: 12 - Support Safe, Healthy and Inclusive Communities 13 - Provide Housing to Meet Community Needs
+Major Update 12 - Support Safe, Healthy and Inclusive Communities 13 - Provide Housing to Meet Community Needs

-The Government has an overarching aim to ensure the fair and equal treatment of Gypsies and Travellers that facilitates their traditional and nomadic way of life whilst respecting the interests of the settled community.
+The Government has an overarching aim to ensure the fair and equal treatment of gypsies and travellers that facilitates their traditional and nomadic way of life whilst respecting the interests of the settled community.